 10.7.7.3 Rate selection for group addressed Data and Management frames transmitted by

-DMG STAs
+DMG and EDMG STAs

 This subclause describes the rate selection rules for group addressed Data and Management frames transmitted by DMG STAs.
-The rate selection rules apply only for MCSs defined in Clause 20 (Directional multi-gigabit (DMG) PHY specification).
+The rate selection rules apply only for MCSs defined in Clause 20 (Directional multi-gigabit (DMG) PHY specification), and in Clause 2X (Extended Directional multi-gigabit (EDMG) PHY specification.

 If the transmit antenna pattern of a single transmission of a group addressed frame covers more than one receiver and the supported MCS set of each of the receivers is known to the sender, then the MCS used for the transmission shall be an MCS common to the supported MCS sets of all of the receivers.
 If such an MCS is not known, the frame shall be transmitted using an MCS from the mandatory MCS set of the DMG control or SC mode.

-If the transmit antenna pattern of a single transmission of a group addressed frame covers only one receiver, the frame shall be transmitted following the rate selection rules of individually addressed frames as described in 10.7.7.4 (Rate selection for individually addressed Data and Management frames transmitted by DMG STAs).
+If the transmit antenna pattern of a single transmission of a group addressed frame covers only one receiver, the frame shall be transmitted following the rate selection rules of individually addressed frames as described in 10.7.7.4 (Rate selection for individually addressed Data and Management frames transmitted by DMG STAs and EDMG STAs).

-10.7.7.4 Rate selection for individually addressed Data and Management frames transmitted by DMG STAs
+10.7.7.4 Rate selection for individually addressed Data and Management frames transmitted by DMG and EDMG STAs

 Discussion: MCS/Channel_width relationship is not covered and should be resolved later.

-This subclause describes the rate selection rules for individually addressed Data and Management frames as transmitted by DMG STAs.
-The rate selection rules apply only for MCSs defined in Clause 20 (Directional multi-gigabit (DMG) PHY specification)
+This subclause describes the rate selection rules for individually addressed Data and Management frames as transmitted by DMG STAs and EDMG STAs.
+The rate selection rules apply only for MCSs defined in Clause 20 (Directional multi-gigabit (DMG) PHY specification), and in Clause 2X (Extended Directional multi-gigabit (EDMG) PHY specification.

+An individually addressed Data or Management frame transmitted to DMG STA shall be sent using an MCS supported by the receiver STA, as reported in the maximum receive MCS subfields in the Supported MCS Set field of the DMG STA Capability Information field and in the Extended

+SC MCS Capabilities field of the DMG Capabilities element in Management frames transmitted by the receiver STA.

-An individually addressed Data or Management frame shall be sent using an MCS supported by the receiver STA, as reported in the maximum receive MCS subfields in the Supported MCS Set field in Management frames transmitted by the receiver STA.ti
+An individually addressed Data or Management frame transmitted to EDMG STA shall be sent using an MCS supported by the receiver STA, as reported in the maximum receive MCS subfields in the Supported MCS Set field of the DMG STA Capability Information field and in the Extended

+SC MCS Capabilities field of the DMG Capabilities element, and in the EDMG Capabilities element (TBD more details) in Management frames transmitted by the receiver STA.

 When the Supported MCS set of the receiving STA is not known, the transmitting STA shall transmit using an MCS from the mandatory MCS set of the DMG control or SC mode.

-A DMG STA shall transmit a TPA Request frame and a TPA Response frame using MCS 1.
+A DMG STA and EDMG STA shall transmit a TPA Request frame and a TPA Response frame using MCS 1.

 The rules in this subclause also apply to A-MPDUs that contain at least one MPDU with Type subfield equal to Control and at least one MPDU with Type subfield equal to Data or Management.